 Frequently Asked Questions

-Simply print out and complete the “Application for Membership” form below and come along to the Club on the 1st Sunday of any Month with your dog, and $110 (Eftpos is now available) to cover your Annual Membership Fee.
+Simply print out and complete the “Application for Membership” form below and come along to the Club on the 1st Sunday of any Month with your dog, and $120 (EFTPOS is now available) to cover your Annual Membership Fee.

 No. For approximately 24 years the Club was affiliated with Dogs Victoria, but since it was perceived that we got little or no support from that Organisation, it was determined that we cease affiliation in 2017.
 However, we still train to an acceptable level as espoused by Dogs Victoria, and we do not discourage persons from entering Obedience Trials put on or supported by that entity.
 Membership of DV is entirely under the control of and at the wishes of the individual dog owners

-Beginners and Class 1 start at about 10am, but we would expect that you arrive on the grounds by at least 9:30am, in order for you to have time to settle your dogs, “meet and greet” other dogs and Handlers, and to have sufficient time to purchase your equipment, pay your dues, and so on.
-Remember, start-ups are a busy time for our volunteer Committee and Instructors, and often we would also like to be training our dogs, rather than deal with problems associated with your late arrivals.
-Also, arriving late disrupts the classes and participants don’t get the value of a full hour training because they have to stop to accommodate late-comers.
+First time participants and Class 1 start at 9:45am, but we ask that you arrive on the grounds by at least 9:30am to allow time to settle your dogs, “meet and greet” other dogs and Handlers, purchase any equipment, pay dues, and so on.
+Start-ups are a busy time for us; arriving in a timely manner means that participants can get the value of a full hour’s training.

 Provided you have a “final vaccination certificate” (as above), usually given at about 3 months of age, you can start.
 Ideally, you will wait two weeks after the date of that last vaccination, to allow the medication to have full effect.
 This is for your protection rather than ours as we are only on the grounds for 3 hours per week, and we have no control over animals which may defecate on or contaminate the grounds during the 165 hours a week that we are not there.
 If your dog’s vaccination is not current, just go along to your local Vet and get a new inoculation and certificate.
 Then come along with your Certificate, collar, leash and dog – we’ll take it from there.